NVIDIA/OptiX_Apps/README.md

 (This looks more complicated than it is.
 With the pre-requisites installed this is a matter of minutes.)

 3rdparty library setup:
-* From the Windows *Start Menu* (Windows' search bar might not find it!), open the *x64 Native Tools Command Prompt for VS2017* or *x64 Native Tools Command Prompt for VS2019*
+* From the Windows *Start Menu* (Windows' search bar might not find it!), open the *x64 Native Tools Command Prompt for VS2017* or *x64 Native Tools Command Prompt for VS2019* or *x64 Native Tools Command Prompt for VS2022*
 * Change directory to the folder containing the `3rdparty.cmd`
 * Execute the command `3rdparty.cmd`.
 This will automatically download GLFW 3.3, GLEW 2.1.0, and ASSIMP archives from sourceforge.com or github.com (see `3rdparty.cmake`) and unpack, compile and install them into the existing `3rdparty` folder in a few minutes.
 * Close the *x64 Native Tools Command Prompt* after it finished.